RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Proof of Theorem

 Hence, whenever $L \ge \log(2N/\delta)=\Theta(\log N)$, the $(1/L)\log(2N/\delta)$ term is asymptotically dominated by $\sqrt{\log(2N/\delta)/L}$ and can therefore be absorbed into it.
 The exponentially small correction $P e^{-c\beta}$ is also negligible for moderate values of~$\beta$.
 Absorbing all constants and the mild difference between $\log(2N/\delta)$ and $\log(N/\delta)$ into the Big-$\mathcal{O}$, we obtain

 with probability at least $1-\delta$.
 This completes the proof. \end{proof}

-\section{Causal Race Attention}
+\subsection{Causal Race Attention}

-We implemented the causal version (see Algorithm~\ref{algo:soft-race-causal}) efficiently using OpenMP-based parallelization rather than a naive nested-loop approach.
+We implemented the causal version (see Algorithm~\ref{algo:soft-race-causal}) efficiently using OpenMP/CUDA-based parallelization rather than a naive nested-loop approach.
 Each hash table is processed in a separate thread with its own cumulative bucket arrays, and updates are performed incrementally in a single left-to-right scan.
-This avoids redundant recomputation at every step using torch.cumsum() and enables CPU-level parallel execution with negligible synchronization overhead.
+This avoids redundant recomputation at every step using torch.cumsum() and enables CPU/GPU-level parallel execution with negligible synchronization overhead.